 Many bakers swear by aluminum baking sheets, as this metal conducts heat evenly, making it a great choice for cookies and other desserts.
 However, it can react with acidic substances, creating a metallic taste and leaving unsightly stains.

 Here’s how to clean your aluminum baking sheets:

 - Sprinkle a layer of baking soda over your baking sheet, then follow it up with a layer of salt.
 Put white vinegar in a spray bottle, then spritz a layer of the liquid over your pan.

 - From here, you can either start scrubbing with a sponge or, to make your work a little easier, soak the pan in hot water for 30 to 60 minutes before going in with elbow grease.
 Once you’ve worked off any stains and caked-on food, wash the pan with regular soap and water.

 Related Reading: More Places to Clean with Vinegar in the Kitchen

 Aluminized steel is essentially steel that’s coated in an aluminum alloy—their appearance can vary from standard gray to pretty gold finishes.
 Regardless of their finish, aluminized steel pans are quite strong and durable, and their aluminum coating helps them conduct heat evenly.

-Chefmade Rimmed Non-Stick Carbon Steel Sheet Pan, $26.99 on Amazon
+Chefmade Rimmed Non-Stick Carbon Steel Sheet Pan, $32.99 from Amazon

 If your aluminized steel pans have seen better days, you can use baking soda and hydrogen peroxide to get them shining again: